Arjunkhera/Competitive_Programming/README.md

-# A curated list of links and codes for competitive programming
+## A curated list of links and codes for competitive programming

 ### Status :
-Currently questions realating to Linked list are beging added.[ 26.01.18 ]
+Currently questions relating to Linked lists are being added[ 26.01.18 ].
+Check out the linked_lists folder for updates.

 ### Goals :
 1. Implementations of common data structures and their related questions.
-2. Some common algorithm questions asked in placements and interviews.
+2. Common algorithm questions asked in placements and interviews.
 2. Will have a collection of solutions of Leetcode questions.

 ### To Do :